 A couple of weeks ago every child planted their own beans.
-They helped look after them and have been observed the growing stages.
-We have began to now plant them in our outdoor area in the hope of some beans to taste.
+The children helped look after them and have been observing them grow.
+We have begun to plant them in our outdoor area in the hope of some beans to taste.

 All of the children have been in the bushcraft area with Mrs McHatton and she will continue to take groups out throughout June, alternative weeks.

 Having this classroom built has really sparked the children's interest in developing their own structures using various building resources and tools.
-They have worked together in teams to build, sharing ideas and taking turns.
+They have worked together in teams to build, share ideas and take turns.

 We have had some gorgeous visitors in Nursery today, some 4 day old fluffy chicks.
 Most children enjoyed holding or stroking them.
-Mrs Hughes showed them the eggs they had hatched from and the incubator they needed to stay in with a nice heat lamp to keep them warm.
+Mrs Hughes showed them the eggs they had hatched from in the incubator and the brooder box with a nice heat lamp to keep them warm.